PRINCIPAL OFFICE: DALLAS, TEXAS: (214) 670-9989 | TOLL FREE: (866) 670-9989

 Legal Mental Health Obligations of Jails

-The United States Constitution mandates that jails provide a basic level of mental health care to incarcerated individuals.
+The United States Constitution mandates that jails provide mental health care to incarcerated individuals.
 This means they must offer reasonably adequate treatment for serious mental health issues.

 What to Do if Care is Denied

-The attorneys at the Law Offices of Dean Malone, P.C., are committed to helping those who suffered a serious injury, and families of those who died, as a result of the denial of mental health care.
-If you are an individual in jail or a family member of an inmate who has suffered serious injury or death from a denial of mental health care, call us today.
+The attorneys at the Law Offices of Dean Malone, P.C. are committed to helping those who suffered a serious injury, and families of those who died, as a result of the denial of mental health care.
+If you are an individual who in jail, or a family member of an inmate who has suffered serious injury or death from a denial of mental health care, call us today.

 Trust the Dedicated Jail Neglect Attorneys at the Law Offices of Dean Malone, P.C.